tejasbubane/tejasbubane.github.io/content/2025-03-25-postgres-constraints-in-rails.md

 ```

 But in today's age of microservices, application-level constraints may not be enough.
-There could be multiple services trying to update the data, one of which missing the validation.
+Multiple services trying to update the data, one of which could be missing the validation.

 Above single-column cases should generally work fine with a monolith.
-But let us consider a case where we want to ensure either the `user_id` or `channel_id` must be present:
+But let us consider a multi-column case where we want to ensure either the `user_id` or `channel_id` must be present:

 ```ruby
 validates :user_id, presence: true, if: -> { channel_id.blank? }